 - 2 garlic cloves, thinly sliced

-- 1 cup shredded carrots (2 medium)
+- 1 cup carrots, shredded or julienned (2 medium)

-- 1 bell pepper, thinly sliced
+- 1 red bell pepper, thinly sliced

 - 3-4 ounces snow peas